 The ineffective portion of the gain or loss for derivative instruments that are designated and qualify as cash flow hedges is immediately reported as a component of other income (expense), net.
 For foreign currency contracts designated as cash flow hedges, hedge effectiveness is measured using the spot rate.
 Changes in the spot-forward differential are excluded from the test of hedging effectiveness and are recorded currently in earnings as a component of other income (expense), net.
-During the three months ended March 31, 2004 and 2003, the Company recorded net losses of less than \$0.1 million and \$0.1 million, respectively, as a result of changes in the spot-forward differential.
+During the three months ended June 30, 2004 and 2003, the Company recorded net losses of \$0.1 million and \$0.1 million, respectively, as a result of changes in the spot-forward differential.
+During the six months ended June 30, 2004 and 2003, the Company recorded net losses of less than \$0.1 million, respectively, as a result of changes in the spot-forward differential.
 Assessments of hedge effectiveness are performed using the dollar offset method and applying a hedge effectiveness ratio between 80% and 125%.
 Given that both the hedged item and the hedging instrument are evaluated using the same spot rate, the Company anticipates the hedges to be highly effective.
 The effectiveness of each derivative is assessed quarterly.

-At March 31, 2004 and 2003, the notional amounts of the Company's foreign exchange contracts used to hedge outstanding balance sheet exposures were approximately \$78.0 million and \$96.6 million, respectively.
+At June 30, 2004 and 2003, the notional amounts of the Company's foreign exchange contracts used to hedge outstanding balance sheet exposures were approximately \$85.0 million and \$64.8 million, respectively.
 The gains and losses on foreign currency contracts used to hedge balance sheet exposures are recognized as a component of other income (expense), net in the same period as the remeasurement gain and loss of the related foreign currency denominated assets and liabilities and thus offset these gains and losses.
-During the three months ended March 31, 2004 and 2003, the Company recorded net losses of \$0.5 million and

-\$0.8 million, respectively, due to net realized and unrealized gains and losses on contracts used to hedge balance sheet exposures.
+During the three months ended June 30, 2004 and 2003, the Company recorded net gains of \$1.1 million and net losses of \$3.5 million, respectively, due to net realized and unrealized gains and losses on contracts used to hedge balance sheet exposures.
+During the six months ended June 30, 2004 and 2003, the Company recorded net gains of \$0.6 million and net losses of \$4.3 million, respectively, due to net realized and unrealized gains and losses on contracts used to hedge balance sheet exposures.

 Sensitivity analysis is the measurement of potential loss in future earnings of market sensitive instruments resulting from one or more selected hypothetical changes in interest rates or foreign currency values.
-The Company used a sensitivity analysis model to quantify the estimated potential effect of unfavorable movements of 10% in foreign currencies to which the Company was exposed at March 31, 2004 through its derivative financial instruments.
+The Company used a sensitivity analysis model to quantify the estimated potential effect of unfavorable movements of 10% in foreign currencies to which the Company was exposed at June 30, 2004 through its derivative financial instruments.